Connecting with the people who matter most, from the Administration to Capitol Hill.

 In order to help you properly benefit from the advantages the SAFETY Act offers, Catalyst offers support with every step of the SAFETY Act application process.
 For many businesses, handling an application directly can be time consuming and can burden internal resources by taking staff away from their primary responsibilities.
 The experts at Catalyst offer the technical background, legal expertise, and federal and industry know-how to help you get your application approved so that you can focus on your business.

-Collectively, the two have assisted in the review of hundreds of SAFETY Act applications.
-Simply put, the experience and expertise Catalyst Partners provides on the SAFETY Act is unmatched.
+The experience and expertise Catalyst Partners provides on the SAFETY Act is unmatched.
 Catalyst Partners provides the ability to assess a technology’s effectiveness and translate that into a successful award of a SAFETY Act Designation or Certification.

 The scope of our services can be tailored to your specific needs.
 For most clients, we provide a “turn-key” solution by crafting the entire application from step one.
 For other clients, we join efforts while the application process is already underway, if it is moving slowly, or has been stalled.
 We also offer expert advice on structuring your insurance policies and can refer clients to trusted insurance brokers who understand the SAFETY Act.